-Advantages of building a value chain analysis template
+Benefits of using a value chain analysis template

-First coined by Harvard Business School professor Michael Porter, the Porter’s Value Chain Model helps your team evaluate your business activities so you can find ways to improve your competitive advantage.
-The value chain analysis will also help you determine costs, find activities adding the most value, outshine your competitors, and improve the value of what you deliver to your customers.
+First coined by Harvard Business School professor Michael Porter, Porter’s Value Chain Model helps your team evaluate your business activities so you can find ways to improve your competitive advantage.
+The value chain analysis will also help you determine costs, find activities that add the most value, outshine your competitors, and improve the value of what you deliver to your customers.

 Define your business’s primary activities (e.g. logistics, operations, marketing).